 - September 7, 14, 21, 28

-- Three full days in Glacier Bay National Park—active exploration in the outback
+- Two full days in Glacier Bay National Park—active exploration in the outback

 - Tidewater glaciers: Margerie and Grand Pacific